microsoft/windows-admin-center-extension-template/README.md

 # Windows Admin Center - Extension Template #

-**Windows Admin Center Extension Template** is an empty project you can use to build your own custom extension for Windows Admin Center.
-This project contains the minimum components required to build either a Solution or a Tool extension that can be loaded into Windows Admin Center.
+**Windows Admin Center Extension Template** is an empty project template you can use as a starting point to build your own custom extension for Windows Admin Center.
+The template contains the minimum components required to build either a Solution or a Tool extension that can be loaded into Windows Admin Center.
 After following the steps below, you will be ready to add your own content.

 ## Create a new tool or solution from the template ##